 Changes to the library service IT and computer systems

 Surrey Libraries has joined the Libraries Consortium which will provide an improved service.
 As a Surrey Libraries member, you will be able use your card in any of the Surrey Libraries as well as the 380 libraries in London and Essex.
 This includes access to an additional 8 million plus items of stock as well use of their PCs.
-Access to and use of consortia libraries will commence in October.
+There is no definite date yet for when Surrey Library members will have access to and use of consortia libraries.
+We are working to introduce procedures and practices and will update you when systems are in place and we can go live.

 Our data migration earlier this month was successful, our in library systems are now running as normal.
 Please note: We have received customer feedback about accounts no longer being linked.
 We are working with our supplier to resolve this issue.
 We apologise for any inconvenience.